 2008 or newer

-First, many different types of cars or limited by the year.
-Some models go all the way back to 2008 but some can require you to have new remodels such as those ranging from 2013.
+First, many different types of cars are limited by the year.
+Some models go all the way back to 2008 but some can require you to have newer models such as those ranging from 2013.

 - Leather or vinyl interior with no tears

-- Seat at least 4 passengers in addition to the driver
+- Seat at least four passengers in addition to the driver

 - No full-sized vans